BRumford/timewise-hr-management/replit.md

 The system is designed to be scalable, maintainable, and specifically tailored for the complex needs of school district HR departments, with AI automation reducing manual workload while ensuring compliance and efficiency.

 ## Recent Changes
+- Implemented Complete Employee Authentication System with Individual Login Credentials (July 16, 2025)
+  - Added password hashing with bcrypt for secure authentication
+  - Created employee registration endpoint for creating user accounts with email-based login
+  - Built dedicated employee login page with professional design and validation
+  - Added secure session management with Express sessions and account lockout features
+  - Implemented bulk account creation functionality for existing employees
+  - Added comprehensive authentication middleware with proper role-based access control
+  - Employees can now login with their email address as username and password
+  - Employee access is properly restricted to only Dashboard, Leave Management, and Time Cards pages
+  - API endpoints ensure employees can only view and modify their own data (timecards and leave requests)
+  - Session security prevents unauthorized access to administrative functions
+  - Successfully tested employee registration and login functionality

 - Added comprehensive time cards functionality for employee hour tracking (July 15, 2025)
   - Created time_cards database table with clock in/out, breaks, and approval workflow
   - Implemented full CRUD operations for time card management